ELAB ACCELERATOR: A BOOTCAMP FOR ELECTRICITY INNOVATION

 At eLab Accelerator, RMI staff, Reos Partners, and eLab faculty will provide customized content, training, and tailored feedback to each team’s unique project.
 Specifically, Accelerator will give teams:

 - A structured working session to make progress on their project or initiative

-- The opportunity to step back from typical workplaces and meeting spaces, creating an environment conducive to creativity and breakthrough ideas
+- A unique environment conducive to creativity and breakthrough ideas